SfD2025/strikefordemocracy/content/_index.md

 ## [Congress has Given Up its Power](https://news.bloomberglaw.com/bloomberg-government-news/gop-lawmakers-cede-to-trump-musk-power-grab-without-a-challenge)

 The Guardian reports that some GOP members of Congress are afraid to oppose Trump [because of fear for their safety](https://www.theguardian.com/us-news/2025/feb/27/republicans-trump-threats) and the safety of their families.
 So, what happens if the courts can't stop the Trump regime?
+What if Project 2025 leadership decides to just ignore court orders, given that no enforcement mechanism exists outside the executive branch?

 > Then we’ve got to take to the streets in a different way—We've got to shut down this country.<br>
 > <cite>— Anthony Romero, ACLU[^2]</cite>